Girona: Main sights

-Girona is a popular destination for tourists and Barcelona day-trippers - the train journey from Barcelona Sants to Girona takes approximately forty minutes on high-speed trains, eighty with express ones and ninety with regional ones.
+Girona is a popular destination for tourists and day-trippers from Barcelona.
 The old town stands on the steep hill of the Caputxins to the east of the river Onyar, while the more modern section stands on the plains to the west.
-The city has a number of Art Nouveau buildings including the Farinera Teixidor by Rafael Masó.
+The city has a number of Art Nouveau buildings including the Farinera Teixidor by Rafael Masó i Valentí.